Manoj-nathwani/quote-generator-chrome-extension/README.md

 # quote-generator-chrome-extension
-A simple chrome extension using https://behappy.me to create and generate quotes which you can then drag+drop into websites like Facebook and Twitter to easily share them
+A simple chrome extension using https://behappy.me to create and generate quotes which you can then save+embed into websites like Facebook and Twitter to easily share them.
+This seriously is just a hack and not a real, <i>quality</i> chrome extension.

 <h1>Installing</h1>
 <ul>